 There are countless benefits to exercising in sobriety, including better sleep, reduced alcohol cravings, improved health outcomes, and boosted dopamine-levels.³ A great way to get exercising is to try something new.
-Kickboxing, yoga, rock climbing, paddleboarding, and pole dancing classes are just a few fun and unconventional ways to jumpstart an exercise habit.
+Kickboxing, yoga, rock climbing, and paddle boarding are just a few fun and unconventional ways to jumpstart an exercise habit.
 You’ll find that sobriety gives you more energy for exercise, and exercise can give you even more energy for everything else.

 8. Explore and document your family history

 Learning more about your ancestors and family tree can be a special activity that many people never find the time for.
 Speaking with older members of your family, getting a DNA-test, or re-surfacing old family photos and records can be a life-changing activity that gives you a new perspective.
 As a bonus, you can work on a cataloging project or scrapbook that preserves these stories for generations to come.